Applications of 3D printing in automotive

 Produce (customized) parts

 Production volumes in the automotive industry are usually very high so 3D printing is mainly used for prototyping.
 But since the 3D printing technology is getting more advanced (bigger size, higher speed and more available materials), there are companies using it for medium volume production runs.
 3D printing also enables designers to customize parts.
-As 3D printing is perfect for one-off productions and building single parts in one process, it means that the ability to customize is there to take advantage of.
+As 3D printing in automotive is perfect for one-off productions and building single parts in one process, it means that the ability to customize is there to take advantage of.
 Parts can be tailored to a specific vehicle (for example custom, lightweight suspension arms) or driver (helmet and seat).
 Traditional methods relied on molds and cutting and this makes customizing a time-consuming process.
 In contrast to this, the customization of products created through 3D printing can have enhanced structural integrity, parts can be altered to fit certain requirements and its possible to make complex changes.

 Joost Motoren uses 3D printing to produce hard to find spare parts of BMW motorcycles